ddotta/tablexlsx/README.md

 The goal is to get an API that is as simple as possible to use.
 The package will be improved over time and will include features such as the possibility to highlight in excel files some remarkable rows/columns (for example totals or coefficients...).

+Some advantages of using this package :

+- A simpler syntax for common export operations of excel files (see examples below);
+- The possibility to write several data frames in the same sheet one below the other;

 ## Examples

 This package will allow you to make exports in xlsx format, whether they are simple or very customized :